cvxpy/cvxpy/doc/source/index.rst

 **News.**

-CVXPY 1.6 introduces N-dimensional expressions with an analog API to NumPy ndarrays.
+CVXPY 1.6 introduces N-dimensional expressions with an API analogous to NumPy ndarrays.
 This new feature is very experimental as only a small subset of CVXPY's atoms are supported.
 In addition, version 1.6 also introduces a sparsity attribute for variables, a new HiGHS solver interface for (mixed-integer) linear programs and quadratic programs,